sophearyrin-dev/pos-micro-services/README.md

 If the test requests succeed, the circuit transitions back to CLOSED.
 If the test requests fail, the circuit transitions back to OPEN.

+**Distributed Tracing**
+in Microservices is a technique used to monitor and observe requests as they travel through various services in a microservices architecture.
+This approach provides visibility into the execution path, performance, and dependencies of microservices, helping teams identify bottlenecks, failures, and latency issues.

+Key Concepts of Distributed Tracing:
+- Trace: A record of a request's journey through the system.
+- Span: Represents a single operation within a trace.
+A trace consists of multiple spans.
+- Trace ID: A unique identifier assigned to each request trace.
+- Parent and Child Relationships: Spans have hierarchical relationships representing the request flow.